-These placements are for the longer-term needs of the child/young person, where adoption is not an option, and the foster carers look after a child/young person up to and, where appropriate, into adult independence, as a member of their family.
-Most foster carers prefer to have children placed with them on a long-term basis; giving the child permanency and progressing them on to (semi)independent living once they have developed the skills necessary and on-going support to live in the community.
+These placements are for the longer term needs of the child/young person, where adoption is not an option, and the Foster Carers look after a child/young person up to and, where appropriate, into adult independence, as a member of their family.
+Many Foster Carers prefer to have children placed with them on a long-term basis; giving the child permanency and progressing them on to independent living once they have developed the skills necessary to live in the community.
 By providing a long-term placement, it enables children and young people to have a chance to flourish in a stable and supportive environment.
-Capstone SW has an on-going commitment to recruit foster carers for this role.
+Capstone North has an on-going commitment to recruit Foster Carers for this role.

-Parent and child placements
+Parent and child placement

-This type of placement is for parents and who need support, observation, and guidance in caring for their own child.
-These placements may be appropriate for parents of any age and more than one child.
-Capstone SW ensures that parent and child carers are appropriately trained and equipped to provide short or long-term placements for parent and child.
+This type of placement is for parents who need support, observation and guidance in caring for their own child.
+These placements may be appropriate for parents of any age and more than 1 child.
+Capstone North ensure that Parent and Child Carers are appropriately trained and equipped to provide short or long-term placements for both parent and child.